fosskers/aura/book/src/aur.md

   another and installed at the same time.
 This avoids needless user prompting.

 > **💡 Tip:** Aura used to have an option `-x` to expose `makepkg` output.
 This
-> is now the default.
+> is now the default behaviour.

 ### Automatically Removing `makedepends`